 Having a documented memo also means you can explain your thinking to decision makers later on.

 - Keep in mind the BCA principles when describing the potential problem/opportunity and possible outcomes:

 - Use simple concepts and plain language so that the intention driving the investment is clear.

 - Show that the level of effort and cost required to develop a business case is proportionate to the complexity and risk of the potential problem/opportunity and the likely scale of the proposed investment.

 - Express the potential problem/opportunity and possible outcomes clearly, using as few words as possible.
 Keep it short and simple – a maximum of 300 words.
 Think three medium-size paragraphs or half an A4 page.
 A good approach is to think about how you would introduce the problem as a 30-second pitch, then write it down.

-Find out more about effective and aligned business cases
+Find out more about the investment questions

 Recommend the entry point, based on your view of what the fit-for-purpose effort would be:

 - do nothing – no further action

 - go to the strategic case or later phases